Virtual-Viking-Longship/Ship-Annotations/annotations/tiller.md

 _**hjalm-vǫlr / hjǫlmunvǫlr** m._ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o34638)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=35728)]

-  The tiller was a wooden pin, utilized by the helmsman to control the angle and depth of the rudder.
+  A wooden lever attached at right angles to the top of the rudder, used by the helmsman to steer a ship.

 <div align="center">